bakir/Trackpy_GUI/README.md

 # Particle Tracking GUI

 This project is a workflow facilitator for particle detection and tracking with `trackpy`.
-It streamlines the process from raw microscopy videos through detection, linking, review, and export, presenting parameter controls, diagnostics, and visualization galleries (including enhanced red-blue link overlays) in a single PySide6 desktop application so students can attain great data quickly without writing scripts.
+It streamlines the process from raw microscopy videos through detection, linking, review, and export, presenting parameter controls, diagnostics, and visualization galleries (including enhanced red-blue link overlays) in a single PySide6 desktop application so students can find data quickly without writing scripts.

 ---
 ## Installation